 - Adopt an ambitious long-term strategic plan with clear intermediate targets for renewable energy expansion, supporting policies and streamlined implementation at national, provincial and local levels.

-Links to summary and full report below.
 The original version of this article was first published by the Monash Energy Materials and Systems Institute (MEMSI).